10yard/dkafe/readme.md

  - A rom patcher that automatically generates hacked roms from the many included patch files.
  - Several Donkey Kong hacks and plugins made by me specifically for use with this frontend.
  - A custom lightweight version of WolfMAME built specifically for Donkey Kong, and it's clones and bootlegs.
- - MAME plugins and scripts that interface with the frontend to add cool features such as score targets and a coaching mode.
+ - MAME plugins and scripts that interface with the frontend to add cool features such as score targets, stage practice and a coaching mode.
- - A built in playlist that features 8 default Donkey Kong music tracks.
+ - A built in music playlist that features 8 fantastic Donkey Kong remix tracks.
- - Extensive configuration options
+ - Extensive configuration options.

 ### The frontend does not include:
  - Roms or information on how to obtain them.